The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Stage 2

-At stage 2, the decubitus ulcers will start to affect the integrity of the skin.
+Stage 2 decubitus ulcers will start to affect the integrity of the skin.
 The skin has partial thickness loss, which manifests as a partially open sore.
 These pressure injuries look like abrasions or blisters in the affected area.
+The skin itself will be discolored, and the area will be painful.

 Stage 3

-Stage 3 is when patients start experiencing severe pressure ulcers.
-There is a lot of dead tissue, which means skin thickness loss is occurring.
+Stage 3 pressure ulcers involve a lot of dead tissue, which means skin thickness loss is occurring.
 The sore will look like a crater, and the edges of the sore may have dark patches of dead tissue.
+There may also be necrosis in the subcutaneous tissue, which means the deep wound penetrates the fat layer.
+Without proper medical care, they may become infected.

 Stage 4